Air Pollution Control Permit Program

 Title V of the CAAA established a facility-based operating permit program combining all regulated emission sources at a facility into a single comprehensive permit.
 Title V Permits are required for all facilities with air emissions greater than major stationary source thresholds.

-NYS then enacted amendments to Environmental Conservation Law Articles 19 (Air Pollution Control) and 70 (Uniform Procedures), and DEC amended regulations 6NYCRR Parts
+NYS then enacted amendments to Environmental Conservation Law Articles 19 (Air Pollution Control) and 70 (Uniform Procedures), and DEC amended regulations 6NYCRR Parts (all links below leave DEC website.)

 - 200 (General Provisions),